biringaChi/Chatbot/README.md

+### Chatbot
-# A machine learning-powered customer response chatbot using Twitter data set of top companies.
+A machine learning-powered customer response chatbot using Twitter data set of top companies.
-### This bot achieved a significant human discernible response.
+This bot achieved a significant human discernible response.